ymer/jsmp/readme.md

 -   `gg_y_remove` : Removes the y-axis

--   `gg_y_zero` : Adjusts the y-axis to start at 0
+-   `gg_y_zero` : Adjusts the y-axis to start at exactly 0

 <br>

 ## General functions

--   `summarise` : Overrides the standard summarise function, so that grouping is dropped after
+-   `summarise` : Overrides the standard summarise function, so that leftover grouping is dropped after summarising

 ``` r
 mtcars %>%